belladev250/E-fiche-app/README.md

 ## Key Engineering Decisions

 ### 1. Pessimistic Locking
 In healthcare environments, multiple staff members often view or modify patient records simultaneously.
-We use `lockForUpdate()` during the payment window to prevent race conditions that could lead to double-payments or corrupted invoice states.
+I use `lockForUpdate()` during the payment window to prevent race conditions that could lead to double-payments or corrupted invoice states.

 ### 2. Idempotent Hook Handling
 Mobile money providers often retry webhook notifications if the initial response is delayed.
 Our `WebhookController` uses a unique constraint enforcement on `eventId` at the database level to ensure that business logic (like updating payment status) is executed **exactly once**, regardless of how many times the provider hits the endpoint.

 ### 3. Graceful UI State Polling
-To handle "rural clinic" network constraints where WebSockets might be unstable, we implemented a robust 3-second polling mechanism with exponential backoff potential.
+To handle "rural clinic" network constraints where WebSockets might be unstable, I implemented a robust 3-second polling mechanism with exponential backoff potential.
 This ensures the UI stays synced with the server-side payment confirmation without requiring a persistent socket connection.